 Female adult lice lay six to eight eggs a day on your scalp, and they spread from there.
 There are three forms of lice to watch for:

 - Nits, or lice eggs.
-They’re very tiny -- about the size of a pinhead.
+They’re very tiny -- about half the size of a pinhead.
 They’re hard to see.
 The oval-shaped eggs often look yellow or white but may be the same color as your hair.
-They stick like glue to the end of each hair closest to the scalp and are hard to remove.
+They stick like glue to the end?
+First 1-2 inches of hair shaft closest to the scalp (not the end) and are hard to remove.
 You may confuse them with dandruff or flakes from hair spray build-up.
 Head lice nits usually hatch in 8 to 9 days.
-When they do, they leave behind clear shells, which remain stuck to the hair shaft.
+When they do, they leave behind clear shells, which remain stuck to the hair shaft and appear more grey in color.

 - A nymph is a baby louse (singular for lice).
 It’s what hatches from the nit.
 It feeds on the blood on your scalp and keeps growing for 9 to 12 days.
 Nymphs (and adult lice) move quickly and avoid light.
 Mites begin to appear in your hair, on your skin, and on anything your head has touched.
 Itching might not start right away.